Hermosa, New Mexico

-Hermosa was founded by J.C.
-Plemmons and was located in the center of the Palomas district.
-He established the first residence and mercantile along the southern fork of the Palomas Creek, where he positioned his cattle.
+The townsite of Hermosa was founded in 1883 by miners, among them J.C.
+Plemmons, and grew to a town that had its own literary society.
+Plemmons established the first residence and mercantile along the southern fork of the Palomas Creek, where he positioned his cattle.
 He was most likely drawn to the area due to the presence of the Palomas mining camp, recognizing the possibility for a town.